 – Increased Value for Advertisers

-To summarize, your users will experience faster page loads and ad viewability and CTR will increase as well.
+To summarize, your users will experience faster page loads, and ad viewability and CTR will increase as well.
 So, it’s all good.
-Why publishers aren’t just implementing it?
+Why publishers aren’t you just implementing it?

 Good question, there’s a catch.
 Let us explain.